nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `deduct INDEX /v VALUE /r REASON` or `deduct /n NAME /v VALUE /r REASON`

 * Adds a deduction with given `VALUE` and `REASON` to the employee specified by the `INDEX` or `NAME`.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
 * The `VALUE` must be a **positive number**, and **must be in the [format](#parameter-formats) of 2 decimal places**.
 * The `REASON` must be a **non-empty and non-blank string**.
 It must take one of the three values: `absence`, `cpf` or `no pay`, which stands for `Absence from work`, `Employee CPF deduction` and `No pay leave` respectively.